zoobzio/pipz/docs/5.reference/4.connectors/sequence.md

 ## Best Practices

 1. **Name your sequences** - The name appears in error paths for debugging
-2. **Check errors** - Modification methods return errors for invalid indices
+2. **Store Identity references** - Keep references to processor Identities so you can use Remove, Replace, After, and Before
-3. **Use Link() carefully** - It returns the sequence as a Chainable, hiding modification methods
+3. **Check errors** - Modification methods return errors when processors aren't found
 4. **Don't over-modify** - If you're constantly changing the sequence, consider using Switch instead
 5. **Test modifications** - Ensure your dynamic changes work as expected